KinixKX/DroneRacing/README.md

 ### Setup on Scene

-If you wish to adjust the main panel with the game instructions, ensure you are onlym modifying the `GameCanvas` and `SpectatorCanvas` objects.
+If you wish to adjust the main panel with the game instructions, ensure you are only modifying the `GameCanvas` and `SpectatorCanvas` objects.
 You can scale, rotate and move them anywhere in your scene.

 ![image](https://github.com/user-attachments/assets/fecf10fb-190f-4421-8e23-97c24c74918b)